 To minimize tennis elbow’s impact on your sleep, there are several remedies you can try, such as wearing an elbow brace, sleeping on your back, sleeping on a memory foam mattress, managing pain, and so on.

 Let’s take a look at some of the best options you can use, and see which one works best for you.
-If you cannot find any method that works for you, you need to consult your doctor.
+If you cannot find any method that works for you, better to consult your doctor.

 The application of cold to an injured area is well known for reducing inflammation.
 This is most effective as soon as the inflammation begins, right after an injury.
 When you feel pain, apply cold immediately.